tomazcebul/MK60e5-Standalone/README.md

 |5 |Signal path |
 |6 |Wheel bearing with magnets |

 Each increment generates 2 pulses in the wheel-speed sensor (96 pulses/revolution of wheel).
 For the data transmission to the control unit, additional data are added alongside the pulse.
-Functionally, this integrated data processing goes beyond the simple recording of speed of rotation
+Functionally, this integrated data processing goes beyond the simple recording of speed of rotation.

 The wheel speed sensor part numbers from BMW ETK Online: